codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

-As you can see, I defined two static functions (in C, while not strictly a correct use of the term, static functions can only be seen in the scope of the module of definition, almost like a private method on a class in OOP programming), the `accept_new_client` which by using functions from `network` module to accept new connecting clients and the `on_accept` function, which will be the effective callback for accepting new connections.
+As you can see, I defined two static functions (in C, while not strictly a correct use of the term, static functions can only be seen in the scope of the module of definition, almost like a private method of a class in OOP programming), the `accept_new_client` which by using functions from `network` module will be responsible of the "lower-level calls" accepting new connecting clients and the `on_accept` function, which will be the effective callback for accepting new connections (the latter will rely on the first function).

-The `accept_new_client` function expects a struct `connection` that i added for convenience and for reuse of old code from another codebase of mine, not strictly necessary to follow this pattern.
+The `accept_new_client` function expects a struct `connection` that I added for convenience and for reuse of old code from another codebase of mine, not strictly necessary to follow this pattern.